sorin-ionescu/prezto/README.md

 If you have ideas on how to make the configuration easier to maintain or improve its performance, do not hesitate to fork and send pull requests.

+### Issue Reporting

+   - Check that the issue has not already been reported.
+   - Check that the issue has not already been fixed in the latest code.
+   - Open an issue with a clear title and description in gramatically correct, complete sentences.

+### Pull Request

+   - Read [how to properly contribute to open source projects on GitHub][10].
+   - Use a topic branch to easily amend a pull request later, if necessary.
+   - Write [good commit messages][11].
+   - Squash commits on the topic branch before opening a pull request.
+   - Use the same coding style and spacing.
+   - Open a [pull request][12] that relates to but one subject with a clear title and description in gramatically correct, complete sentences.

+#### Modules

+   - A *README.md* must be present.
+   - Large functions must be placed in a *functions* directory.
+   - Functions that take arguments must have completion.

+#### Themes

+   - A screenshots section must be present in the file header.
+   - The pull request description must have must have [embedded screenshots][13].

 License
 -------